hpc/charliecloud/doc/dev.rst

   Course of action is unclear.
 For example: is the feature a good idea, what is a good approach to solve the bug, what additional information is needed.

+:code:`usability`
+  Affects usability of any part of Charliecloud, including documentation and project organization.

 Why was it closed?
 ~~~~~~~~~~~~~~~~~~